2ndQuadrant/pglogical/README.md

   Parameters:
   - `set_name` - name of the existing replication set
   - `relation` - name or OID of the sequence to be added to the set
-  - `synchronize_data` - if true, the the sequence value will be synchronized immediately, default false
+  - `synchronize_data` - if true, the sequence value will be synchronized immediately, default false

 - `pglogical.replication_set_add_all_sequences(set_name name, schema_names text[], synchronize_data boolean)`
   Adds all sequences from the given schemas.
 Only existing sequences are added, any sequences that